Adrienne is the Director of the Houston Museum of Natural Science in Sugar Land.

 Karen joined the birthday department in 2012 after chaperoning her nephew’s field trip to the museum, and went on to coordinate over 200 parties in 2 years.
 If you had your party here during that time, chances are good that she was the crazy one leading your group into roaring with the dinosaurs or flying like butterflies.
 In 2014, she moved into marketing.
 When not planning parties, you can catch her with a book or singing Disney tunes, to the dismay of everyone in hearing distance.

 Kat has been both the spokesperson for the CSI: The Experience exhibit and project manager for the Imperial Rome exhibit and has a love of all things historical and cultural.
 She is responsible for the Xplorations summer camp program, coordinating weekday labs during the school year, writing department curriculum and presenting at teacher trainings.
 Kat has worked at the Museum since 1996.

 |Kathryn Hokamp (5)

 Kathryn is the butterfly entomologist at the Cockrell Butterfly Center, which includes taking care of the center’s butterflies, receiving shipments of butterflies from around the world, and educating the public about the wonderful world of arthropods.
 In less glorious terms, Kathryn spends the day cleaning up after butterflies.
 They are messy little creatures.

 Kelsey started working at the Museum through Xplorations summer camp, and this fall she started working as a programs facilitator.
 She is a presenter for several outreach programs, assists with overnight programs, and assists with education collections during summer camp.
 Her favorite dinosaur is a Triceratops found at HMNS Sugar Land.
 The Triceratops is also named “Kelsey.”

-Melodie is the Director of Public Relations here at the Museum.
+Melodie is a Public Relations Consultant at HMNS.

 Neal Immega is a geologist and HMNS Master Docent.
 He loves to collect fossils and specializes in crinoids.